dotnet/designs/accepted/2022/enable-512-vectors.md

 - Embedded broadcasts and explicit rounding control.

-- `AVX512VL` which extends much of the exhisting AVX512 instructions and capabilities, e.g., embedded broadcast, to 128-bit and 256-bit vector registers.
+- `AVX512VL` which extends much of the existing AVX512 instructions and capabilities, e.g., embedded broadcast, to 128-bit and 256-bit vector registers.

-As `EVEX` capability will be part of the xarch code emitter, most of the work to realize the aformentioned features will involve:
+As `EVEX` capability will already be part of the xarch code emitter, most of the work to realize the aforementioned features will involve:

 1. Introduction of a masked register type to the runtime.

-2. Define an API associated with the masked register type, e.g., `KMask8`, which reprents an 8-bit mask value to be assigned a mask register.
+2. Define an API associated with the masked register type, e.g., `KMask8`, which represents an 8-bit mask value to be assigned a mask register.

 3. Expand the register allocator to allocate mask registers for the masked register types, whether generated by the JIT or programmatically declared via the API and intrinsics.

-4. Extend instruction descriptors to encode the the presence of: (1) opmask register; (2) embedded broadcasti; and (3) explicit rounding.
+4. Extend instruction descriptors to encode the the presence of: (1) an opmask register; (2) embedded broadcasting; and (3) explicit rounding.

 5. Add the additional code paths to decide whether to emit VEX or EVEX prefix for 128-bit, 256-bit, or 512-bit vector instructions given the features in (4) above.

 These upgrades will allow the following optimizations:

-- Folding of a scalar load, SIMD broadcast, then SIMD opertion into a single embedded load, for 128-bit, 256-bit, and 512-bit vector lengths.
+- Folding of a scalar load, SIMD broadcast, then SIMD operation into a single embedded load, for 128-bit, 256-bit, and 512-bit vector lengths.

 - Accelerated processing of trailing elements with an opmask that performs a partial load and partial operation on a vector register.

-- Accelerated scalar operations, e.g., computation of approximate recipriocals, conversion of double float to unsigned long, with
+- Accelerated scalar operations, e.g., computation of approximate reciprocals, conversion of double float to unsigned long.

 ## Q & A